akuefler/akuefler.github.io/fovea_documentation.md

 List of strings labeling each axis.

 _handles_
-Dictionary of mpl handles belonging to artists in the layer.
+Ordered Dictionary of mpl handles belonging to artists in the layer.
+The keys correspond to names of the data stored in the data field (i.e., they should have a one-to-one correspondence with layer_struct.data.keys after the artist has been drawn with a call to _buildLayer_), each valued with a single matplotlib object.
+An ordered dictionary is used to facilitate cycling between handles in a single layer with keypresses (see the section on navigation callbacks for more information) ISSUE: link?.
+ISSUE: Because it reuses the same keys as data, it may make more sense to store handles at the data-level, rather than the layer-level.

 _trajs_
 _scale_
 _kind_
 string indicating kind of information displayed in this layer (e.g., "text", "data").

 The attributes 'kind' and 'data' are related and especially import.
 'Kind' determines the type of data that can be stored in the 'data' field, which is itself a dictionary of fields.
 For instance, a layer whose 'kind' is "patch" can contain multiple 'datas' (e.g., labeled 'data1', 'data2' and 'data3'), each featuring a 'patch' key whose value is a different matplotlib.patch object.
-The result could be data in 'data1' plotted as circles,  data from 'data2' plotted as squares, and data from 'data3' plotted as triangles.
+The result could be data in 'data1' plotted as ellipses,  data from 'data2' plotted as squares, and data from 'data3' plotted as triangles.

 The fields of the 'data' attribute of layers includes: